Thelukepet/course/assignments/kerberos.md

 ### Linux

-To authenticate through Kerberos _on a Linux machine_ outside the Docker image (necessary to use the ResourceManager from firefox), first install the Kerberos client software.
+To authenticate through Kerberos _on a Linux machine_ outside the Docker image (necessary to use the ResourceManager from Firefox), first install the Kerberos client software.
 You can skip this on Huygens; on a self-managed Redhat machine, you would issue `sudo dnf install krb5-workstation krb5-libs krb5-auth-dialog`.